GertjanDSC/ProgrammerenSpecialisatie2021/Documents/SolidLSP.md

 # Liskov Substitution Design Principle

-> Subtypes moeten vervangbaar zijn door hun super types (parent class).
+> Subtypes moeten vervangbaar zijn door hun super type (parent class).

 > A program that uses an interface must not be confused by an implementation of that interface.